Distance

 Looking for a waterfall that flows virtually all year long?
 Checkout Lewis Falls!

-The shady hike is a total 1.1-miles located in the North Fork of the San Gabriel River.
+The shaded hike is a total 0.73 miles located in the North Fork of the San Gabriel River.
 The scenic trail follows Soldier Creek for the entirety of the hike and requires 3-4 creek crossings.
 It’s a moderately difficult trail, as the last section requires some boulder scrambling before coming to an end at the 3 tiered cascade.
 Dogs are allowed, but must be on a leash.

 Directions & Parking

-Click the link, State Rte 39, Azusa, CA 91702 to be redirected to Google Maps.
+Click the following link State Rte 39, Azusa, CA 91702 to be redirected to Google Maps.

 Lewis Falls Trail